kippisone/grunt-json/README.md

 Type: `Boolean`
 Default: false

-Include the full path of the file and the extension.
+Includes the full path of the file and the extension.
 By default only the file name is used as the key value.

 #### processName
 Type: `function`